meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 There is no prospective relationship between the experience of meaning in life and PA.
 There may be a strong correlation, but there is not sufficient evidence.
 They are only observed in concurrent measures.
 ### Study 4 & 5
-Meaning of life increased when individuals were primed with positive m
+Meaning of life increased when individuals were primed with positive mood concepts or when PA was induced.
+PA (concept and feeling) enhances the feeling that life is meaningful.
+### Study 6

 ## General Discussion
 Strong evidence for strong relationship between mood and the experience of meaning in life.